 The Anthurium Papillilaminum plant is mainly grown for its significant velvety foliage.

-The leaves grow to about 90 cm when fully mature with white veins.
-In the right surroundings, the Anthurium Papillilaminum grows to a height of 120 cm.
+The leaves grow to about 35 inches (90 cm) when fully mature with white veins.
+In the right surroundings, the Anthurium Papillilaminum grows to 47 inches (120 cm).

 Anthurium Papillilaminum actively grows in USDA hardiness zones 11 to 12.
 Overall, it is a slow-grower that increases in height every few months.